Safe Snow Shoveling

 - Move with your feet, not with your back.
 Keep your nose and toes in the same direction!

 We hope you stay healthy this winter season.
-Should you experience any discomfort or injury, the staff at Optimum Wellness Centres is always available to answer your questions.
+Should you experience and discomfort or injury, the staff at Optimum Wellness Centres are always available to answer your questions.

 Jo-Ann Scott, Physiotherapist